Still Life with a Poem

 was born in Madrid in 1887.
-He lived for only 39 years and passed in 1927.
-His real name was Jose Victoriano Gonzalez- Perez.
-Before becoming an artist he studies engineering.
+He lived for 39 years and died in 1927.
+Gris, whose real name was Jose Victoriano Gonzalez-Perez, studied engineering before becoming an artist.
 He created many famous works, including many pieces with Pierre Reverdy.
 The abstract art form, known as Cubism, was the most revolutionary art form in the 20th century.
 Originally developed by well-known figures like Picasso and Braque around 1907.
 Gris was a friend and neighbor of Picasso when living in Paris.
 Gris was known for refining this abstract art form into his own recognizable visual art form.
 As a recognizable figure in art, oftentimes he was referred to as 'the third cubist'.

-Pierre Reverdy is one of the greatest modern French Poets.
-He was born in 1889 and passed in 1960.
+Pierre Reverdy, one of the greatest modern French poets, was born in 1889 and died in 1960.
 Like Gris, his work is well known and instantly recognizable.
 Reverdy was often described as a secret poet for secret readers.
 When Octavio Paz first described him like this, he talked about how often Reverdy would break the silence and disrupt empty spaces.
 Reverdy had always wished to not be well known, but his distinctive pieces helped him create the cubist poet population that he gained.
-His collaborative work with still-life paintings ended in 1927, due to the death of his peer Gris.
-Like Gris, Reverdy worked closely with Picasso and Braque.
+His collaborative work with still-life paintings ended in 1927, due to the death of his peer, Gris.
+Like Gris, Reverdy worked closely with Pablo Picasso and Georges Braque.